alvinye9/Purdue-AI-Racing-Simulator/docs/index.md

 │   └── SuspensionParams.json
 ```

+!!! warning

-#### Note 1: You may add additional json files but PAIRSIM will only read from the default file names listed above.
+    - You may add additional json files but PAIRSIM will only read from the default file names listed above.
 You must directly change those files to see changes update.
 To update the simulation with new parameters either return to the main menu or hit Pause -> Restart

-#### Note 2: Ensure that you do not use decimal numbers for parameters that were originally integers or vice-versa
+    - Ensure that you do not use decimal numbers for parameters that were originally integers or vice-versa

-#### Note 3: See `VehicleParameters.cs` and `TyreParameters.cs` in the source code of PAIRSIM for parameter units and default values in case you forget.
+    - See `VehicleParameters.cs` and `TyreParameters.cs` in the source code of PAIRSIM for parameter units and default values in case you forget.